guiwitz/napari-serialcellpose/README.md

 [![codecov](https://codecov.io/gh/guiwitz/napari-serialcellpose/branch/main/graph/badge.svg)](https://codecov.io/gh/guiwitz/napari-serialcellpose)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-serialcellpose)](https://napari-hub.org/plugins/napari-serialcellpose)

 This napari plugin allows to segment all images within a folder using cellpose.
 The cellpose model can be either a custom model or an official cellpose model.
-In addition, a set of geometrical properties can be visualized as histograms for each image or for the entire folder.
-The set of properties is currently fix, but we plan to make those selectable.
+In addition, a set of "region properties" can be visualized as histograms for each image or for the entire folder.

 This plugin uses the great [napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops) plugin to show properties as interactive tables.